ToxicFrog/doom-mods/gzap/doc/glossary.md

 sees and touches in-game.
 It is mostly just a visible, collectable token, with the actual randomizer state stored *out-of-world*.

+## Globbing Expression

+A way of concisely writing a match for multiple maps (or items, filenames, etc...) at once.
+In a glob, `*` matches anything, and `?` matches any one character.
+So:
+- `E1M*` matches all maps in episode 1
+- `E?M1` matches the first map of episodes 1-9 (but not E10M1, etc)
+- `MAP?2` matches MAP02, MAP12, MAP22, etc
+- `*` matches anything at all

+These are supported by some of the YAML options to save you having to type out dozens of individual maps.

 ## GZAP

 Short for gzArchipelago, i.e. Archipelago for gzDoom. `GZAP_` is used as the